dataasciences/dataasciences.github.io/_posts/2024-05-10-Demystify-ML-2.md

 ![](https://miro.medium.com/v2/resize:fit:640/format:webp/1*DqD5Sl8KyORcpkoJRSqzcQ.jpeg)

-Although one image is not going to solve the issue, looking at an individual decision tree shows us that a random forest is not an unexplainable method, but a sequence of logical questions and answers and every prediction can be trivially presented as a sum of feature contributions, showing how the features lead to a particular prediction.
+Although one image is not going to solve the issue, looking at an individual decision tree shows us that a random forest is not an unexplainable method, but a sequence of logical questions and answers and every prediction can be trivially presented as a sum of features contributions, showing how the features lead to a particular prediction.

 This opens up a lot of opportunities in practical machine learning tasks.

-I hope this 2-part series sparked some interest towards understanding under-the-hood workings of ML Algorithms.
+I hope this 2-part series sparked some interest towards understanding the underlying workings of ML Algorithms.